mkdocstrings/griffe/docs/guide/users/how-to/selectively-inspect.md

         ...
 ```

-Check out the [available hooks][griffe.Extension] to see if there more appropriate hooks for your needs.
+Check out the [available hooks][griffelib.Extension] to see if there more appropriate hooks for your needs.

 Lets now use our configuration option to decide whether to do something or skip: